sgodwincs/lamda_calculus_formalizations/Prod1/README.md

 ### Neutral Terms

 One thing I noticed during the implementation was that I'm not allowing all the reductions possible to occur.
 For example, I only allow projections to reduce if it's on a value pair.
 Theoretically I could allow it to reduce even if the pair was neutral, but it turned out I would require additional constraints on the projection neutral forms to ensure that the underlying expression was not a pair.
 Otherwise, it would be a neutral term that reduced which obviously isn't right.
 I decided to just stick with requiring it to be values (and I noticed I did something similar for the recursor in **System T**).
 Maybe in the next variant I'll allow eliminator to always apply, even on neutral forms.

+## Next

+Up next will be implementing a variant with finite product types.
+I expect this could give me a significant amount of trouble.
+I may have to deal with permutations of list, sub-lists, etc. and it could get messy fast.